The Best Inflation Hedge of All

 When you look at gold and copper from 30,000 feet, they appear to be correlated.
 That shouldn’t surprise you as they are both commodities.

-Dr Copper and Nobel Prize winning Professor Gold
+Dr Copper and Nobel Prize Winning Professor Gold

 Source: Bloomberg